Alitretinoin: Interactions

 It is a CYP3A4 substrate and hence any inhibitor or inducer of this enzyme may alter plasma levels of alitretinoin.
 It should not be given to patients with excess vitamin A in their system as there is a potential for its actions on the retinoid X receptor to be exacerbated.
 It may also interact with tetracyclines to cause benign intracranial hypertension.

 Overdose

 Alitretinoin is a form of vitamin A. Alitretinoin has been administered in oncological clinical studies at dosages of more than 10-times of the therapeutic dosage given for chronic hand eczema.
 The adverse effects observed were consistent with retinoid toxicity, and included severe headache, diarrhoea, facial flushing and hypertriglyceridemia.
 These effects were reversible.

+Pharmacological properties

 Mechanism of action

 Alitretinoin is believed to be the endogenous ligand (a substance that naturally occurs in the body that activates this receptor) for retinoid X receptor, but it also activates the retinoic acid receptor.
+More specifically, alitretinoin is believed to act on intracellular nuclear receptors of the RAR and RXR subtypes.
+The activated receptors function as transcription factors, which subsequently influence cell proliferation and cell differentiation.

+Alitretinoin acts on both keratinocytes and dendritic cells.
+In keratinocytes, it reduces cytokine expression, while in dendritic cells it inhibits the upregulation of the maturation marker CD83 and the co-stimulatory molecules CD80 and CD86.
+Consequently, these dendritic cells exhibit diminished T cell activation capacity.

+Absorption and distribution in the body

+Following oral administration, alitretinoin exhibits variable absorption, which is increased when taken with food.
+It is extensively bound to plasma proteins.
+Metabolism occurs in the liver via CYP3A4, forming 4-oxoalitretinoin.
+The half-life ranges from 2 to 10 hours, and elimination occurs primarily renally.

+No significant systemic distribution is observed after dermal application.

+Synthesis

+Alitretinoin can be synthesized from all-trans retinoic acid through a reaction catalyzed by palladium: